Haima Freema: Second generation (2011–2014)

 Based on the same structure as the first generation Freema, the second generation Freema debuted in 2011 with prices starting at 83,800 yuan and ending at 109,800 yuan.
 The second generation Freema is powered by engines including a 120 hp 1.6 liter gasoline engine and a 122 hp 1.8 liter gasoline engine, both engines mated to a 5-speed manual gearbox or a CVT.

 Dimension wise, the second generation Haima Freema was given an extended wheelbase extended from the standard first generation Freema and Mazda Premacy.
 The extended longer wheelbase made it possible for Haima to offer the second generation Freema as an optional seven-seater.

 Styling controversies

 The front end design of the pre-facelift second generation Haima Freema is especially controversial as it heavily resembles the front end of the Toyota Camry/Aurion (XV40).

 2014 facelift

 The second generation Freema received a facelift in 2014 mainly updating the front end with refreshed bumpers and grilles.

-Haima Freema EV (2011–present)
+Haima Freema EV (2011–2016)

 The Haima Freema EV (普力马EV) is the electric variant of the Haima Freema.
 It was initially launched in 2011 based on the first generation Freema, and production of the Freema EV based on the second generation Freema carried on even after the internal combustion engine version was discontinued.